≡ Menu

 Verbs Beginning With Ex Pt 2 post image

-Not too long ago we gave you 50 awesome verbs beginning with ex, and we promised you a part 2 with more!
-Well, here it is, 40 more verbs beginning with ex.
+Not too long ago, we gave you 50 awesome verbs beginning with ex, and we promised you a Part 2 with more!
+Well, here it is: 40 more verbs beginning with ex.
 Why 40 and not 50 this time?
-Because we thought it would be fun if you guys came up with another 10 yourselves… Read more
+Because we thought it would be fun if you came up with another 10 yourselves.
+Leave… Read more

 Learning Tenses